c4pt000/Docker-fedora-34-nested-docker/README.md

 yum install qemu-img caja xorg-* mesa-* -y
 ```

-firewall ports LAN side 22, 2022 (xhost + can be dangerous along with running ssh aside from --privileged )
+firewall ports LAN side 22, 2022, 5900 (xhost + can be dangerous along with running ssh aside from --privileged and 5900)

 ```
 for ssh to macOS guest